NotSooShariff/moustdo/README.md

 # Mous-t-Do

 Mous-t-Do is a productivity-focused browser extension that enhances the new tab experience by providing a to-do list, weather display, and motivational quotes.
-It is built using HTML, CSS, and JavaScript.
+It is built using Manifest V3

 ## Features